-At the end of 2018 and at the beginning of 2019, the Company entered into framework agreements with one of its principle costumers (Customer C) for the supply of magnetic components to three (3) different projects in the electric/hybrid vehicle industry (HEV).
+At the end of 2018 and at the beginning of 2019, the Company entered into framework agreements with one of its principle costumers (Customer B, as at 2020 yearly Financial Statements) for the supply of magnetic components to three (3) different projects in the electric/hybrid vehicle industry (HEV).
 The nature of the activity in the automotive industry is characterized by projects with a productive lifespan of about 5 to 7 years.